AntonJMLarsson/lustre_snakemake_pipeline/README.md

 **Note (04/12/2024):** I'm currently refactoring the code to better comply with established best practices.
 Many components will change in the coming months.

+**Note (01/05/2025):** Most of the code-base has been refactored and only optional workflow integration remains.

 ## Usage